Image support matrix

 SBOM lists are regularly pushed via the CI as part of the Github releases assets.
 For instance,

-is the SBOM for the core @flavor
+is the SBOM for a core Kairos image release artifact.

 Image verification